 Arthur Towers has a 35-year career working on issues of civil and economic justice.
 He is the Political Director for the Oregon Trial Lawyers Association where he is dedicated to preserving the civil rights of victims of elder abuse, child abuse, and sex abuse, as well as the seriously injured.
 Prior to that, he spent 14 years helping to lead the political program of the Service Employees International Union in Oregon focusing on the struggle for justice of low-wage working women and on health care reform.
 He joined our board in 2016 because of his commitment to the work that needs to be done at the intersection of poverty, health care, and mass incarceration.
 In his spare time, Arthur spends time with his wife Renee and their five granddaughters.

-Lamar is Executive Director of the Oregon Student Association.
-There, in his earlier role as Legislative Director, he was successful in passing all six of their 2017 priority legislative proposals, including the End Profiling bill, which Partnership for Safety and Justice strongly supported; the new law fortified existing anti-profiling laws and reduced the charges that can be made against people in possession amounts of small amounts of drugs.
+Lamar is the Political Coordinator of Oregon AFSCME.
+In his earlier leadership roles at the Oregon Student Association, he was successful in passing all six of their 2017 priority legislative proposals, including the End Profiling bill, which Partnership for Safety and Justice strongly supported; the new law fortified existing anti-profiling laws and reduced the charges that can be made against people in possession amounts of small amounts of drugs.
 During the same legislative year, Lamar also helped secure an additional $100 million from the state budget toward higher education, thus preventing debilitating tuition hikes that leave college graduates with a lifetime of debt.
 He majored in political science at the University of Oregon, and he joined our board in 2017.